‘Hidden Agent’, with Ryan Gosling and Chris Evans, is Netflix’s billionaire bet

 Six will have the help of agent Dani Miranda (Ana de Armas), but he will also have to try to save Claire (Julia Butters), Donald’s niece, who has been kidnapped.
 “I think it’s really cool to feature women in action movies who aren’t wearing high heels while fighting guys,” said Butters, who is 13 years old.
 “It’s important to show them with respect and power at the same time.”
 Ana de Armas, good-naturedly, recalled that she’s already done it – fight in high heels – in the James Bond movie 007 – No Time to Die.
 But he agreed with Butters.
 “It’s cool to show female power in a different way.”

 Wagner Moura plays Lazlo Sosa, a document forger who plays a small but important role.
 “Anything I could throw at Ryan, he was taking it and giving it back,” Moura said in an interview.
 “That’s the kind of thing you feel when you watch a movie, the electricity between the actors.
-It’s like we’re in an intense volleyball game.”
+It’s like we’re in an intense game of volleyball.”

 The idea of the Russo brothers is that hidden agent be a spy production for today.
 “Bond is in his 60s and Bourne is in his 20s.
 This film is connected to issues happening in the world right now.”
 And, who knows, that it will inaugurate a series of films as successful as those of James Bond and Jason Bourne.